sebastian-aranda/sebastian-aranda.github.io/content/services/index.md

 draft: false
 ---

+## Software Development

+{{< image src="/images/services/code.jpg" alt="Software Development" class="image left" >}}

+I've developed several web applications for small and big companies.
+If you need to build a website or application, from a simple landing page to a more complex system such as an ERP, I can give you a hand: designing, developing, deploying, hosting and mantining.

+{{< clearfix >}}

+## IT Support

+{{< image src="/images/services/it-support.jpg" alt="IT Support" class="image left" >}}

+I really like to solve problems.
+I can provide support with different kind of computer problems: hardware diagnostics, software reparation, troubleshooting and customer support.
+Any problem you have feel free to ask.

+{{< clearfix >}}

-# Computer formatting
+## Computer formatting

+{{< image src="/images/services/computer-formatting.jpg" alt="Computer Formatting" class="image left" >}}

 I've helped a lot of friends with their pcs.
-It is always necessary to do some maintenance to our devices, in particular a computer clean is the best choice to start almost from 0 and feel again your computer performance.

-# Computer software failures fixes

-Also if you don't want to clean your computer, but you need to fix a specific problem: missing drivers, programs that stopped working, or any software problem, I can give you a nad.

-# Web sites development
+I can provide computer formatting services: operative system reinstallation, hard drive backup, partition creation, new hard drive installation, basic application installations.
+Support is given previously, during and after the particular work.

+{{< clearfix >}}

+## Software consultancy

-I've developed several web sites for small companies and a few for bigger companies.
-If you need a new website, changes or support for your current one, I can also help you in the process.
+If you need a new idea of any kind feel free to ask.
+I can help you assess and raise the efficiency of technology-enabled business processes.

-# Movil applications development: web and android

-Somewhat similar to web development, I can help you with it.

-# Process automation

-If you are working on a personal project, school or unversity project.
-I can give you some advices of what you are doing.

-# Software consultancy

-Any kind of software doubt you have feel free to ask.

-# Classes
+## Teaching

-I also do particular classes: mathematics, physics, programming, software engineer.
+I also give private lessons on mathematics, physics, programming and software engineer.